So popular among tourists from all over the world that finding some hidden gems in Rome is becoming harder by the day. Hard but not impossible.

 Also called Porta Alchemica (Alchemical) or Porta dei Cieli (of the Skies), this is definitely one of the secret places in Rome.
 And one of the most mysterious, I would add.

 According to the myth, the alchemist Francesco Giuseppe Borri stayed over Villa Palombara for one night in the quest for a magic herb able to produce gold.
-The morning, he was seen stepping over the door and disappear.
+In the morning, he was seen stepping over the door and disappearing.
 In the process, he left behind some speck of gold result of an alchemic formula and a paper filled with symbols that revealed the secret of the philosopher’s stone.
 Those symbols are now the decoration of the Magic Door.

 Since you are there, have a walk under the covered porticoes around Piazza Vittorio and visit the Nuovo Mercato Esquilino, a food market where you can find just about everything from all over the world.